OpenRefine/openrefine.org/index.md

 #Welcome!

+We are running [a 15 questions **survey](https://docs.google.com/spreadsheet/viewform?usp=drive_web&formkey=dDUwZF9jcC1SWEhyc3FYY2lJOFVLZHc6MA#gid=0) to better understand our community.
+Thanks for taking the time to fill it up. **

 OpenRefine (formerly Google Refine) is a powerful tool for working with messy data: cleaning it; transforming it from one format into another; extending it with web services; and linking it to databases like